-The OpenGL Volumizer related include files are located in the directory /usr/include/Volumizer2.
+The OpenGL Volumizer include files are located in the directory /usr/include/Volumizer2 for IRIX and Linux and %VZROOT%\include for Windows..

-This program also uses the IFL data loaders, which are installed in the directory /usr/share/Volumizer2/src/loaders.
+This program also uses the IFL data loaders, which are installed in the directory VZROOT/src/loaders.

 Creating the Shape Node